MattCBowman/Locomotive-fundamentals/README.md

 #### Add a language

-LocomotiveCMS comes with the following available locales :
+LocomotiveCMS comes with the following available locales:

 ![internationalization locales](images/internationalization_locales.png)

-What if you need for example to have a Chinese locale ?
-There is 2 things to consider with locales :
+What if you need for example to have a Chinese locale?
+There is 2 things to consider with locales:

 - back-office language
 - url prefixes (for SEO purpose)